-If two or more opposing Units are already in contact in the Engagement Zone at the beginning of his Turn, the player can issue orders to one of his involved Units to carry on the Engagement.
+If two or more opposing Units are already in contact in the Engagement Zone at the beginning of a player's Turn, he can issue orders to one of his involved Units to carry on the Engagement.
 This works exactly as an Engagement following a Charge (except that the Unit doesn't roll the additional die due to the Charge), with the Unit that has been issued orders striking first, and the surviving enemy Unit Striking Back without spending Order Tokens after assigning Wounds and removing any casualties.